 Granite Falls, Washington

 Emerald City American Bulldogs is 48 miles north of Seattle near Granite Falls.
 We like our dogs with big muscles, big bones, big heads, & big personalities with real working capability.
-Our dogs are on the Bully side.
-Check out our dogs' pedigrees & you will know our mission is to develop the best American Bulldogs the breed has to offer.
+Our dogs are on the Bully side, ranging from Bully to Extreme Bully.
+Our mission is to develop some of the best American Bulldogs the breed has to offer.

 American Bulldog Standard